ACCESSORY TO MURDER CHARGES IN PHOENIX, AZ

 Our Law Firm is committed to becoming the best Law Firm for Latino, migrant, and Spanish speaking communities in Arizona.

-What is Accessory to Murder?
+What Is an Accessory to Murder?

 In Arizona, we often call an “accessory” the “accomplice” to the crime.
 Accomplices to crimes do not commit the crimes themselves.
 Rather, they promote or facilitate the commission of the crime.
 Generally, the accomplice tells someone to commit the crime, helps plan the crime, or gives someone the opportunity to commit the crime.